App Guides

 »Step 3: Choose a GitHub repo to deploy

-Now you should see a list of GitHub repos where you've authorized Adaptable.
-Choose the repo you'd like to deploy to the Adaptable Cloud.
+Next, choose the repo you'd like to deploy to the Adaptable Cloud.

 If you don't see the repo you're looking for, click Add more GitHub repositories to authorize Adaptable on more of your repos or GitHub organizations.